danielzoch/pocketDSTR/scripts/Readme.md

 containing the IO and the network initiation command will both run on boot.

-Special thanks to Daniyal Ansari, Dr. Joseph Morgan of the Mobile Integrated Solutions Laboratory at Texas A&M University, everyone who helped with the project, TStar/Matt Leonard for the rights to the DSTR robot, and Cathy Wicks at Octavo for her support.
+Special thanks to Daniyal Ansari, Dr. Joseph Morgan of the Mobile Integrated Solutions Laboratory at Texas A&M University, everyone who helped with the project, TStar/Matt Leonard for the rights to the DSTR robot, and Cathy Wicks at Octavo Systems for her support.